 Most people think blackouts are caused when there’s not enough energy feeding into the grid.
-That’s true, they are, but too much energy can cause a blackout, as well.
-Power plants – be they coal, natural gas or nuclear – can produce a calculated and predictable amount of energy, while solar (and wind) power have natural fluctuations.
+That’s true, they are.
+But too much energy can cause blackouts, as well.
+Power plants, be they coal, natural gas or nuclear, can produce a calculated and predictable amount of energy, while solar and wind power have natural fluctuations.
 These highs and lows of energy have to be managed so the grid won’t crash from too much or too little energy.
 Maintaining the grid is challenging.
-Shutting down and ramping up large power plants isn’t energy efficient.
-Storing excess energy in huge batteries isn’t cost effective, either.
-And so the balancing authorities that maintain the grid have placed limits on larger sources of variable energy, like solar, to protect the grid from crashing from what are considered to be unmanageable highs and lows.
+Shutting down and ramping up large power plants isn’t energy efficient, and storing excess energy in huge batteries isn’t cost effective.
+So the balancing authorities that maintain the grid have placed limits on larger sources of variable energy, like solar, to protect the grid from crashing from what are considered to be unmanageable highs and lows.

 But are they unmanageable?
 That’s what UF engineering professors Sean Meyn and Prabir Barooah asked.
 They began looking at load balancing, at supply and demand.
 Knowing they could never control an unpredictable solar supply, (never control the weather), they focused on how they could meet a larger solar supply with a more flexible demand.
 They wanted to make use of the highs and lows.

 Knowing that 75% of our country’s energy consumption goes towards keeping buildings habitable, they set their target: comfortable indoor spaces.

 Unlike most residential units, large commercial heating, ventilation, and air-conditioning (HVAC) systems are operated via computer command.
 And just like most pools and their pumps in the state of Florida can be shut down by utility companies in the event of a hurricane or other emergency, most commercial HVAC systems in the state – they theorized – could be asked, via software, to absorb shocks of excess solar energy into higher variable speeds of their constantly spinning fans.